DUAL DIAGNOSIS

 Anxiety is the most common mental illness in the US.[1]
 Anxiety disorders often co-occur with other diagnosed mood disorders, such as depression.[2]

 Little worries and pint-sized fear are both a normal part of life, but debilitating anxiety is not.
-While fear is a response to a specific threat, anxiety is a response to the feeling of fear itself.[3]
-It’s a feeling of doom or dread that you can never seem to shake.
+While fear is a response to a specific threat, anxiety is a response to stress.[3]
+It’s a feeling of doom or dread you can never shake.
 There are sometimes specific triggers (e.g. phobias), but sometimes the cause of anxiety is non-specific (e.g. panic attacks).

 Anxiety takes many forms, from generalized anxiety disorder (GAD), panic attacks, and specific phobias to social anxiety disorder, separation anxiety disorder, and more.
 In addition to co-occurring with mood disorders, anxiety sometimes co-occurs with substance use disorders (e.g. alcohol or opioid).